briansalehi/secure-paper/README.md

 # Secure Paper

-Print your passphrases on paper once at a time.
+Print a list of your passphrases on paper once at a time.

 Each passphrase would be printed in a lower position relative to its previous passphrase on paper, so that the same paper can be used to add new passphrases.

+Passphrases can also be printed in a ciphered format.

 ## Prerequisites

-Following packages are required in order to make this script
+Following packages are required in order to make this script work:
-work:

 ### Arch Linux